ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/BigSamu/OpenSearch_Change_Set_Create_Action)
 ![Coverage Badge](./badges/coverage.svg)

 This GitHub Actions workflow automates the management of changelog entries for pull requests in OpenSearch repositories.
-It is part of a broader update to the **Automated Changelog and Release Notes Process**, the details of which are available below.
+It is part of a broader update to the **Changelog and Release Notes Process**, the details of which are available below.

 <!-- prettier-ignore-start -->
 <!-- omit in toc -->